-Chestnuts, the gourmet nut of Andalusian autumnal flavour
+Chestnuts, the gourmet nut that tastes of an Andalucian autumn

-The different ochre tones and the casings in the shape of sweet hedgehogs on the ground each year reveal the arrival of autumn in Andalusia with chestnuts.
-It has been one of the products most deeply rooted in our cultural and gastronomic tradition for many centuries.
-This product garners a lot of attention in the region, not only because of the many recipes, but also due to the different chestnut festivities that welcome this nut.
-Huelva and Málaga are the two Andalusian provinces with most tradition and the smell of roasted chestnuts envelopes their streets.
-If you travel to southern Spain in October, be sure to check out a chestnut recipe, since it is a classic element of this time of year that encompasses more than its flavour.
+The different ochre tones and the shells that look like cute little hedgehogs on the ground reveals each year in Andalucia that autumn has come with its chestnuts.
+It has been one of the most deeply rooted products in our cultural and gastronomic tradition for many centuries.
+This product is everywhere in the region, not only for the multiple recipes, but also for the different chestnut festivals that welcome this nut.
+Huelva and Malaga are the two Andalucian provinces with more tradition and the aroma of roasted chestnuts fills their streets.
+If you travel to southern Spain in October do not miss the chestnut recipes, since, aside from its flavour, it is a classic feature of this season.

 WHERE TO FIND THE BEST CHESTNUTS

 The place par excellence where the chestnut is the indisputable queen of the party is undoubtedly the Genal Valley, in the heart of the Serranía de Ronda, an ochre paradise where over 70% of Andalucian chestnut production is centred.
 In Genal, any of its municipalities will offer you an unforgettable experience, an example of which are the municipalities of Cartajima, Pujerra and Igualeja, which contain dense chestnut and pine forests and which with the arrival of autumn focus all their efforts on the traditional chestnut collection and celebrate in November the day of this nut.

 Another Andalucian area where you can enjoy this delicacy is the Sierra de Aracena y Picos de Aroche Natural Park (Huelva), where the chestnut grove occupies 3% of its surface area and stretches out between Aracena and Almonaster la Real, forming an unforgettable image during the whole year, but one that is especially magical with the arrival of autumn.